Professors

 Introduction/orientation to the class and its format.

-Lecture: World War I and its memory/legacy and impact on Europe, Africa and Asia.
+Review: World War I and its impact on Europe, Africa and Asia

-Film: Black and White in Colour (orig. titled: La Victoire en chantant, France/Ivory Coast, 1976)
+Film: Black and White in Colour ( 92 min. orig. titled: La Victoire en chantant, France/Ivory Coast, 1976)

-For next week read assigned pages of Empires in World History, Robert Rosenstone, The Historical Film, Looking at the Past in a Postliterate World and ‘The use of Native Troops’ in Empires, Soldiers and Citizens.
+For next week read Empires at War, The French Empire and ‘The use of Native Troops’ in Empires, Soldiers and Citizens.

 Week 2

-Discussion: Robert Rosenstone, The Historical Film, Looking at the Past in a Postliterate World and ‘The use of Native Troops’ in Empires, Soldiers and Citizens and Black and White in Colour.
+Discussion: Empires at War, The French Empire and ‘The use of Native Troops’ in Empires, Soldiers and Citizens and Black and White in Colour.

-Lecture: The Russian Revolution and its global impact, Eisenstein’s film and memory, war and revolution.
+Review: The Russian Revolution and its global impact.

 For next week read ‘Revolution in Russia’ in Empires, Soldiers and Citizens and Empires at War: 1911-1923 chapter 5 ‘The Russian Empire,’ Joshua Sanborn